blubin/Adaptive-Price-CA/Phase1Experiments/readme.md

 is a considerable amount of processing needed to convert the raw data into a form appropriate for the paper, but it can still be run on a standard desktop/laptop in a reasonable amount of time.

+This directory contains the Phase 1 implementation, and is described in detail below.